-GHC now permits such instances to be derived instead, using the extension Generalized-NewtypeDeriving (page 297), so one can write and the implementation uses the same Num dictionary for Dollars as for Int.
-In other words, GHC will generate something that resembles the following code and then attempt to simplify the Num Int context as much as possible.
-GHC knows that there is a Num Int instance in scope, so it is able to discharge the Num Int constraint, leaving the code that GHC actually generates
+GHC now permits such instances to be derived instead, using the extension Generalized-NewtypeDeriving (page 299), so one can write newtype Dollars = Dollars { getDollars :: Int } deriving (Eq,Show,Num)

+and the implementation uses the same Num dictionary for Dollars as for Int.
+In other words, GHC will generate something that resembles the following code instance Num Int => Num Dollars and then attempt to simplify the Num Int context as much as possible.
+GHC knows that there is a Num Int instance in scope, so it is able to discharge the Num Int constraint, leaving the code that GHC actually generates instance Num Dollars